-The SDS Team are delighted to announce an opportunity for volunteers to participate in an upcoming three week training programme to be trained as Peer Co-Facilitators.
+The PSL Team are delighted to announce an opportunity for volunteers to participate in an upcoming three week training programme to be trained as Peer Co-Facilitators.
 This programme will go through a series of face to face training sessions aimed to give successful applicants the skills and information they need to succeed as volunteer Peer Support Co-Facilitators within the team at LCiL.

 What is peer support?